- About Us

 Austin, Texas 78711

-You may file a complaint against violations of the Alcoholic Beverage Code, including establishments and persons who sell or give alcoholic beverages to minors.
+You may file a complaint about violations of the Alcoholic Beverage Code, including establishments and persons who sell or give alcoholic beverages to minors.
 For all complaints, you will need to provide the name and location of the establishment, if applicable, and a description of the violations observed.

 Upon receipt, we will acknowledge your complaint within three working days.
 Every effort will be made to resolve your complaint within 60 working days.
 You will be notified of any situations that would require additional time for complaint resolution.
 If you have any questions or would like to file a complaint concerning a violation of the Alcoholic Beverage Code, please contact us by: